St. Elizabeth Ann Seton

 In 2016, St. Elizabeth Seton Parish celebrated a trifecta of anniversaries – the 40th anniversary of the canonization of St. Elizabeth Seton, the 30th anniversary of the founding of the Parish, and the 25th anniversary of the opening of the physical building.

-The installation will be located in the south west corner of the property as a public statement to every person who drives by about what we believe – that we are a community of faith who welcomes the stranger.
+The installation is located in the Gathering Space of the church building as a public statement to every person who enters about what we believe – that we are a community of faith who welcomes the stranger.